streamroot/integration-samples/mesh/android/README.md

 It is a component in charge of the interactions between the player and the SDK.
 It monitors Quality of Service (QoS) metrics and allows the SDK to behave accordingly.

-You can find an ExoPlayer implementation example in [ExoPlayerMesh](ExoPlayerMesh/app/src/main/java/io/streamroot/ct/delivery/client/mesh/PlayerInteractor.kt).
+It will be up to you to implement this component, although, you can find an ExoPlayer implementation example in [ExoPlayerMesh](ExoPlayerMesh/app/src/main/java/io/streamroot/ct/delivery/client/mesh/PlayerInteractor.kt).

 ### 3. Instanciate a `LumenDeliveryClient`